dfinity/wg-identity-authentication/topics/mnemonic-phase-signers.md

 #### Summary

 This specification mandates the use of BIP39 and BIP44 for mnemonic phrase generation and account identity derivation, respectively, with specific requirements for relying party accounts.
-Following these guidelines ensures robust security and interoperability in the ICRC-92 context.
+Following these guidelines ensures robust security and interoperability in the ICRC-X context.
 All paths in the RP derivation process are hardened to guarantee isolation of RP identities.
 If the relying party identifier is an origin, it MUST be prefixed with "origin:" before hashing.
 Future extensions will define standards for non-origin identifiers.
 Signers SHOULD support multiple accounts and ICRC-1 sub-accounts, allowing users to define account and sub-account indices in advanced settings.